mdx-js/mdx/docs/getting-started/index.md

 With the above, the `Heading` component will be rendered for any `h1`, `Text` for `p` elements, and so on.

-In addition to HTML elements, there’s an `inlineCode`.
+In addition to HTML elements, there is one special mapping: `inlineCode` can be used for code inside paragraphs, tables, etc.

-This is what remark uses for code elements within paragraphs, tables, etc.
+See the [Table of components][components] for supported names.

 ### MDXProvider